Nancy Conner, Ph.D.,

 is most recently the author of Google

-Apps: The Missing Manual (O'Reilly, 2008)
+Apps: The Missing Manual (O'Reilly, 2008).
+Her ability to explain complex

 technical material in language that's clear, simple, and fun has made her a